 - Corn varieties: Substitute frozen corn with fresh corn kernels if they are in season, or use canned whole kernel corn (drained and rinsed).

 - Protein additions: For a heartier meal, add shredded cooked chicken, diced ham, or crumbled cooked sausage.
-To maintain the proper consistency and ratios, add no more than 4–6 ounces of protein.
-Stir it in along with the potatoes and corn, ensuring it heats through evenly during the simmering process.
+To keep the soup balanced, add no more than 4-6 ounces and stir it in with the potatoes and corn so it heats through.

 Storing and reheating instructions